 "After a thorough evaluation of strategic and financial alternatives, the Vignette Board of Directors believes that today's announcement provides attractive value for our shareholders," said Mike Aviles, President and Chief Executive Officer of Vignette.
 "Our shareholders, customers, partners and employees will all benefit as Vignette combines with Open Text."

 "Joining Open Text builds on our commitment to deliver the most innovative solutions for our customers and partners.
 Vignette has an enviable customer base, deep expertise in Web Content Management (WCM) and global distribution capabilities.
-Vignette customers will benefit from Open Text's expanded ECM solutions portfolio as well as their Vignette products being supported by the world's largest independent ECM solutions provider,"
+Vignette customers will benefit from Open Text's expanded ECM solutions portfolio as well as their Vignette products being supported by the world's largest independent ECM solutions provider," said Aviles.

 Vignette is based in Austin, Texas, and has approximately 700 employees.
 The transaction is expected to close in the second half of calendar 2009 and is subject to customary closing conditions, including approval by Vignette's shareholders, Hart-Scott-Rodino anti-trust clearance, Securities and Exchange Commission clearance and stock exchange approvals.